4th International

 2024 September 24-27, Vienna, Austria

 The aim of the conference is to bring spectroscopy to plant scientists and plant sciences to spectroscopists, to open up a communication channel and to showcase the plethora of available spectroscopic techniques and their potential in plant sciences, benefiting both fields, from fundamental to applied research, from academic to industrial applications.
-Session and keynote speakers are invited to represent major spectroscopic fields, with direct applications in plant sciences.
+Well-known Keynote speakers are invited to represent the major spectroscopic fields and multivariate data analysis approaches.
+With selected pre-conference sessions we want to give newcomers or not so experienced users the change to deepen their understanding in vibrational spectroscopy (theoretical session), share with you our experiences on Raman imaging (practical session) and train you in hyperspectral image analysis (hands-on in Epina ImageLab including 3 monthe license)

 Significance and Mission